-Aside from the investment made during 2017 in Taguig Lake City Development Corporation - a corporation engaged in the real estate industry, the Company will further outline business target projects, welcome other business opportunities from different industries apart from oil and gas and mineral exploration; and improve its financial position.
+The Company will further scan for business target projects, and welcome other business opportunities from different industries apart from oil and gas and mineral exploration.
 As mentioned above, the management is currently discussing on how the Company will proceed with its remaining 33.33% capital stock investment in Forum Exploration, Inc., specifically whether to sell its interest or enter into partnership with potential buyers.